tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 ### Result

-Environment: Laravel 12, PHP 8.2, MySQL 8.0 on Intel i5 (16GB RAM)
+Environment: Laravel 12, PHP 8.2, MySQL 8.0 on Intel i5 with 16GB RAM(not exactly supercomputer, but it gets the job done)

 | Recursive   | Adjacency List | Nested Set      |
 |-------------|----------------|-----------------|
 | 25.945174ms | 29.596162ms    | **22.014018ms** |

-The results were averaged over 100 runs; performance may vary based on hardware, dataset size, and SQL optimizations.
+All results reflect average performances from 100 executions but actual performance will depend on hardware specifications together with database size and SQL optimization.

 ![Benchmark result](assets/benchmark.jpg)